New Member signup

 In accordance with the OCRA Charter of Incorporation, all persons interested in Amateur Radio communications shall be eligible for membership.
 Membership shall be by application and election as provided in the By-laws.

 Not yet licensed?
-If you are interested in obtaining your amateur radio license and would like to join OCRA, use your “initials-MM-YY” (MM-YY the current month and year) format for the Call Sign field entry, and complete the information requested below.
-Your contact information will be used for initial email communication with you about meetings and upcoming volunteer examination licensing sessions.
+You don’t have to be to join OCRA!
+Go ahead to supply the information requested below.
+Your contact information will be used for initial email communication with you about meetings and upcoming license examination sessions.

 How to Join: